 Just a short hour’s drive from New York City, the beautiful and scenic Hudson River Valley plays host to over two dozen historic wineries.
 In the 1600s, this area was where the first vineyards were cultivated and the first winery constructed.
 The oldest operating winery, Brotherhood Winery (dating back to 1839) is still operational.
 For a taste of fine wines, an interesting lesson in history, and a promise of sweeping river views, the Hudson River Valley is the perfect spot to sip on a glass of wine.

 What are you waiting for?
-Get off your couch for a weekend, gather a group of pals, and trek to one of these wine regions – Cheers!
+Book some cheap flight deals, gather a group of pals, and head out to one of these wine regions – Cheers!